EvertonNdiawo/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - #### ps command

 	- Short for `Process Status` and displays a currently-running processes.
-Output generated is however not in real time like that of the `to` command.
+Output generated is however not in real time like that of the `top` command.

 		```
-			ps
+			$ps
 		```

 	- Terminology used is as follows: